alfaphi/cloudflare-docs/content/bots/troubleshooting.md

 ___

-## Why am I seeing a Managed Challenge action for firewall rules?
+## Why am I seeing a Managed Challenge action for WAF custom rules?

-When you choose to challenge different bot categories with Bot Fight Mode or Super Bot Fight Mode, you will see Firewall Events with an **Action Taken** of **Managed Challenge**.
+When you choose to challenge different bot categories with Bot Fight Mode or Super Bot Fight Mode, you will see Security Events with an **Action Taken** of **Managed Challenge**.

-You may also see Managed Challenge as a result of a [firewall rule](https://support.cloudflare.com/hc/articles/200170136#managed-challenge).
+You may also see Managed Challenge as a result of a [WAF custom rule](/fundamentals/get-started/concepts/cloudflare-challenges/#managed-challenge-recommended).

 ___